Emirates One&Only Wolgan Valley, Wolgan Valley, New South Wales © Luxury Lodges of Australia

 Aboriginal experiences are as insightful as they are enjoyable, and immersing yourself in the world’s oldest living culture as a family is bound to create life-long memories.
 As well as being a brilliant opportunity for kids to learn about Australia’s history and heritage, Aboriginal experiences are great fun for all ages.
 Take a dot-painting workshop in Australia’s spiritual heart, learn ancient traditions from buck tucker to throwing a boomerang, and listen to enriching Dreamtime stories over 60,000 years old.
 Your kids will see the land in a whole new light.

 How to experience it: One-hour from Australia’s cultural capital, Canberra, the Tidbinbilla Nature Reserve offers kids the chance to explore the ancient land of the Ngunnawal people with a guided ranger.
-Here, they’ll learn about the reserve’s history and cultural connections while developing a deep understanding of ecosystems and the Aboriginal way of life.
+They’ll learn about history and cultural connections while developing a deep understanding of ecosystems and the Aboriginal way of life.
 It’s nature’s very own classroom.